David Scott (Georgia politician)

-David Albert Scott (born June 27, 1945) is an American politician and businessman who has served as the U.S. representative for since 2003.
-Scott's district includes all of Rockdale County, as well as portions of Clayton, DeKalb, Gwinnett, Henry, and Newton counties.
+David Albert Scott (June 27, 1945 – April 22, 2026) was an American politician and businessman who served as the U.S. representative for from 2003 until his death in 2026.
+Scott's district included all of Rockdale County, as well as portions of Clayton, DeKalb, Gwinnett, Henry, and Newton counties.
 Before his election to Congress in 2002, Scott served as a Democratic member of both chambers of the Georgia Legislature and operated a small business.
-In 2023, he succeeded Glenn Thompson as ranking member of the House Agriculture Committee.
+From 2023 to 2025, he was the ranking member of the House Agriculture Committee.

 Early life and education

-Scott was born in Aynor, South Carolina, and attended high school in Daytona Beach, Florida.
-He received a bachelor's degree in finance from Florida A&M University and a Master of Business Administration from the Wharton School of the University of Pennsylvania.
-Scott is a member of Alpha Phi Alpha fraternity.
+Scott was born in Aynor, South Carolina, on June 27, 1945, but was raised initially by maternal grandparents in South Carolina and later by his paternal grandparents in Scranton, Pennsylvania before reuniting with his parents in Scarsdale, New York at age 11.
+His family relocated to Daytona Beach, Florida when he was 13 and attended Campbell High School.
+He received a bachelor's degree from Florida A&M University and a Master of Business Administration from the Wharton School of the University of Pennsylvania.
+Scott was a member of Alpha Phi Alpha fraternity.

 Early career

 In 1978, Scott founded Dayn-Mark Advertising (from the names of his two daughters, Dayna and Marcie), which places billboards and other forms of advertising in the Atlanta area.
 Scott's wife, Alfredia, now heads the business.
 In May 2007, it was reported that the business owed more than $150,000 in back taxes and penalties.
 Scott's campaigns paid the company more than $500,000 from 2002 to 2010, including expenses for office rent, printing, T-shirts, and other services.
-He has also paid his wife, two daughters, and son-in-law tens of thousands of dollars for campaign work such as fund raising and canvassing.
+He also paid his wife, two daughters, and son-in-law tens of thousands of dollars for campaign work such as fund raising and canvassing.

-Scott served in the Georgia House of Representatives from 1974 to 1982 and in the Georgia State Senate from 1982 to 2002.
+Scott served in the Georgia House of Representatives from 1975 to 1983 and in the Georgia State Senate from 1983 to 2003.